fekrazad/remaining-lifespan-ai/README.md

 - img_year: the year the image was taken
 - **img_name**: name of the image file (cropped and aligned face)
 - img_src: the url from which the original image was downloaded
 - death_manner: the general reason of death.
-Has two possible values, empty or Natural Causes (https://www.wikidata.org/wiki/Q3739104)
+Has two possible values, empty or Natural Causes
-- n_death_causes: number of causes of death listed for the person on their Wikidata entry.
+- n_death_causes: number of death causes listed for the person on their Wikidata entry.
 - death_causes: the specific reason(s) of death.
 If multiple reasons, they are separated by _#_
 - **remaining_lifespan**: (the label) how many years the person lived after the image was taken (death_year - img_year)
 - age_at_death: how old the person was when he/she died (death_year - birth_year)